zanderfilet/zanderfilet.github.io/_projects/3_project.md

 | Two loops       | 0.956         | 5.55e-16    |
 | SciPy           | 0.041        | 0                        |

-As we can see, the maximum differences from the reference function are extremely small, which can be attributed to minor variations in floating-point precision.
+As can be seen, the maximum differences from the reference function are extremely small, which can be attributed to minor variations in floating-point precision.

 ---

 #### 1.2 Finite Difference Operator

-Finite difference operators are used to compute the derivative of an image, highlighting regions with large intensity changes (what our eyes perceive as edges).
-By calculating the gradient magnitude from the $$D_x$$ and $$D_y$$ filters (by simply computing the magnitude of both filtered images combined), we can produce a composite edge-detection image.
+I used finite difference operators to compute the derivative of an image, highlighting regions with large intensity changes (what our eyes perceive as edges).
+By calculating the gradient magnitude from the $$D_x$$ and $$D_y$$ filters (by simply computing the magnitude of both filtered images combined), I produced a composite edge-detection image.

-For example, let's apply the $$D_x$$ and $$D_y$$ filters to the reference image shown on the left.
+For example, I first applied the $$D_x$$ and $$D_y$$ filters to the reference image shown on the left.

 <div class="row">
     <div class="col-sm">